opitz/docker_multihost/README.md

 Additinally it will create 3 new commands
  * run_multihost - run or restart a multihost instance
- * reboot_multihost - reboot the Apache2/httpd server inside the Docker container to allow changes in configuration
+ * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
  * deploy_vhost - this command allows to ad a new VHOST to the multihost server

 run_multihost